Analytical Methods in Physics

-\end{myP} \begin{myP} \qquad The electromagnetism textbook by J.D.Jackson, contains on its very last page, explicit forms of the gradient of a scalar, divergence and curl of a vector, and Laplacian of a scalar -- in Cartesian, cylindrical and spherical coordinates in 3-dimensional flat space.
+\end{myP} \begin{myP} {\bf Curl, divergence and all that} \qquad The electromagnetism textbook by J.D.Jackson contains on its very last page explicit forms of the gradient and Laplacian of a scalar as well as divergence and curl of a vector -- in Cartesian, cylindrical, and spherical coordinates in 3-dimensional flat space.
 Can you derive them with differential geometric techniques?
 Note that the vectors there are expressed in an orthonormal basis.